barnes/Gradebook/README.md

 Working to refactor, but getting complicated.
 Classlist needs to pass down the button press event to the studententry component.
 Probably not that complicated, but holding off for now.

+### 3/28/21

 Tags functional.
 Need a way to make new tags, and a way to display tags on the student page.

+Create a new component for tag entry.
+Try to open it in a different Qdialog.
+Should be dead simple.

+Tag entry component in progess.
+Need to finish delete function, then try to inject into the class page with a dialog.

+Tag entry injected into a dialog with the dialog plugin.
+A bit tricky to do, but seems to work well for this application at least.